Impact

 Outcomes

-In just six months, our team launched a minimum viable product (MVP) for a customer service experience that helps beneficiaries understand preventive services covered by their plan, and then helps them find a provider who can give them that preventive care.
+In just six months, our team launched an early version of an improved customer service experience that helps beneficiaries understand preventive services covered by their plan, and then helps them find a provider who can give them that preventive care.

-The MVP helps meet beneficiary care needs by providing a seamless and personalized customer service experience.
-Specifically, Medicare.gov users can now leverage Care Compare to search for primary care providers and receive all valid results in their area.
+This initiative helps meet beneficiary care needs by providing a seamless and personalized customer service experience.
+Specifically, Medicare.gov users can leverage the compare tool to search for primary care providers and receive all valid results in their area.

 Process

-We began with a series of working sessions with CMS to define the scope of the MVP.
-These working sessions unveiled what areas of the customer experience we might want to address with our MVP and ultimately informed our MVP goal: encouraging beneficiaries to take advantage of preventive services.
-Once we defined our goal, we delivered an MVP proposal to CMS that detailed four initiatives we believed would improve the Medicare.gov experience:
+We began with a series of working sessions with CMS stakeholders to define the scope of this initiative.
+These working sessions unveiled what areas of the customer experience we might want to address, and ultimately informed our goal: encouraging beneficiaries to take advantage of preventive services.
+Once we defined our goal, we delivered a proposal to CMS that detailed four initiatives we believed would improve the Medicare.gov experience:

-Enabling beneficiaries to search for primary care providers and preventive services using Care Compare
+Enabling beneficiaries to search for primary care providers and preventive services using the compare tool

 Sending beneficiaries personalized messages that direct them toward preventive services through a primary care provider